 This recommendation is based on over 8 years of experience in developing and implementing this curriculum; if you have any questions about who should attend please do not hesitate to contact us.

-COST: Please contact the Healing of the Canoe team at firstname.lastname@example.org for more information about training costs.
+If you are interested in hosting a curriculum training in your community, please contact the Healing of the Canoe team at email@example.com or 206-543-8084 for more information.